What is play therapy?

 Benefits of play therapy:

-Emotional expression- Play allows children to express feelings
+Emotional expression- Play allows children to express feelings they might not be able to articulate verbally.

 Problem solving- Children can experiment with different solutions to problems in a safe environment.